NEOZEO64/hivecom/README.md

 **8. Designing the LoRa protocol & testing hardware accelerated hashing**

-The ESP32 contains some hardware accelerated encryption system.
-I previously thought to encrypt the whole payload via RSA but it seemed to be very complicated to calculate with the limited processing resources at the ESP32.
+The ESP32 chip includes hardware accelerated encryption.
+I previously thought about encrypting the whole payload via RSA but it seemed to be very complicated to calculate with the limited processing resources at the ESP32.
 Also, I don't care whether someone else also reads the data too.
 I just want to be sure that the data comes from me, so I put this hash-thing behind the payload.

 **9. Power supply & recharging**

-Didn't think a lot about this, I just used not used LiPo batteries laying around in my cupboard.
+Didn't think a lot about this, I just used old LiPo batteries laying around in my cupboard.
 I previously wanted to use them to build a Raspberry Pi Tablet.
 I was nearly on to finishing the tablet, but I was not happy with battery management there and my soldering skills werent that great in 10th grade or so.

 <img src="./img/RPi Tablet.jpg" width=100%>